KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Me and my sweet friends Afi and Velda.
 They surprised me with gifts to show their appreciation for me.
 I felt so special!
 Afi did a great job managing program and giving opening remarks and Velda serving on the DEFNA Board and moderating the Two Decades of Django panel. (photo credit: Dawn Wages)

 ![](djangocon-us-2025-recap-images/djangocon-us-gifts-from-afi-and-velda.jpg)
-Gifts from Afi and Velda: beautiful flowers, Harrods spiced salted caramel shortbread, a British keychain, a postcard with handritten messages
+Gifts from Afi and Velda: beautiful flowers, Harrods spiced salted caramel shortbread, a British keychain, a postcard with handwritten messages

 🔝 <sub>[**back to top**](#table-of-contents)</sub>